In This Article

 If you’re descended from religious groups who practiced endogamy and attended the same church, church records may be enough to identify your whole family.

 It would be a different story if your ancestors practiced a religion that didn’t keep records.
-In these cases, endogamy has no effect on your research.
+In these cases, endogamy does not affect your research.

-Without detailed record-keeping, it isn’t easy to make distinctions since the DNA matches tend to overlap with one another.
+Without detailed record-keeping, it isn’t easy to make distinctions since the DNA matches tend to overlap.

 For example, let’s say your aunt on your mother’s side married your uncle on your father’s side.
 This creates a double-cousin scenario in your family tree.